MariaGut1904/My-Bing/README.md

 # My-Bing

-My-Bing is a React Native app that replicates a simple Bing-style search experience.
+My-Bing is a React Native app that was created for schedule organization between me and my roommates, as well as being a reminder for tasks or homework.
+It's able to be shared between users.
 It uses Firebase for backend support and is built with modular components.

 ## Setup